AquaraOfficial/aquara-dao/README.md

 # aquara-dao
+> 🏛🌊 Aquara | Fund14 Proposal – DAO Simulation & Governance MVP for Decentralized Water Assets
+>
-Aquara is a decentralized water fund and governance layer building sustainable water management through tokenized incentives and DAO logic.
+Aquara is an open-source, decentralized water fund and governance layer designed to incentivize sustainable water management through tokenized coordination and DAO-based decision-making.
 Fund14 Catalyst proposal and planning repo.

 ### 🗳️ Fund14 Catalyst Proposal
 This repository also serves as the official proposal repository for Aquara’s Fund14 Catalyst submission.